kjolley/BIGSdb_documentation/dbase_setup.rst

 to the script when prompted.
 An access token and secret will be returned to you.

-From the curators' page, click the oauth credentials add link.
+From the curators' page, click the oauth credentials add link in the administrator settings.
+This function is normally hidden, so you may need to click the 'Show all' toggle to display it.

 .. image:: /images/dbase_setup/oauth.png